Bike & Wine tour of Puglia

 DAY 1: GIOIA DEL COLLE

 Arrival and check in.
-Welcome briefing and bike fit with our staff members.
+Welcome briefing and bike fit with a member of Puglia Cycle Tours crew.

 DAY 2: GIOIA DEL COLLE - MASSERIA AMASTUOLA